keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/31.new-hampshire/state.md

 step3: '3'
 usmle: none
 visible: false
-googletitle: 'New Hampshire Licensure Requirements'
+googletitle: 'New Hampshire Medical Board License Service'
-googledesc: "New Hampshire Medical Board licensure is averaging 2 - 5 1/2 months for the issuance of a New Hampshire Medical License from submission of application to the Medical Board to issuance of the Physician New Hampshire Medical Board.
-Our firm has licensed Physicians in New Hampshire since April 2000.  \r\n"
+googledesc: 'New Hampshire Medical License Services for Physicians seeking to expedite the Licensure process who will be applying to the New Hampshire Medical Board'
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'New Hampshire Licensure Requirements'
-twitterdescription: "New Hampshire Medical Board licensure is averaging 2 - 5 1/2 months for the issuance of a New Hampshire Medical License from submission of application to the Medical Board to issuance of the Physician New Hampshire Medical Board.
-Our firm has licensed Physicians in New Hampshire since April 2000.  \r\n"
+twitterdescription: 'New Hampshire Medical Board licensure is averaging 2 - 5 1/2 months for the issuance of a New Hampshire Medical License from submission of application to the Medical Board to issuance of the Physician New Hampshire Medical Board.
+Our firm has licensed Physicians in New Hampshire since April 2000.'
 articleenabled: false
-musiceventenabled: false
 orgaenabled: false
 orga:
     ratingValue: 2.5
 orgaratingenabled: false
-eventenabled: false
-personenabled: false
-musicalbumenabled: false
-productenabled: false
-product:
-    ratingValue: 2.5
-restaurantenabled: false
-restaurant:
-    acceptsReservations: 'yes'
-    priceRange: $
 facebookenable: true
 facebooktitle: 'New Hampshire Licensure Requirements'
-facebookdesc: "New Hampshire Medical Board licensure is averaging 2 - 5 1/2 months for the issuance of a New Hampshire Medical License from submission of application to the Medical Board to issuance of the Physician New Hampshire Medical Board.
-Our firm has licensed Physicians in New Hampshire since April 2000.  \r\n"
+facebookdesc: 'New Hampshire Medical Board licensure is averaging 2 - 5 1/2 months for the issuance of a New Hampshire Medical License from submission of application to the Medical Board to issuance of the Physician New Hampshire Medical Board.
+Our firm has licensed Physicians in New Hampshire since April 2000.'
 facebookimg: /home/medlicense-social-card.jpg
 ---